A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: The Grammar

 \subsection{The type DAG}

-The primitives connect through a typed directed acyclic graph (Figure 1).
-Data flows downward from a single DataFrame through a split decision into three partitions.
-The \texttt{cv} primitive makes the fit/evaluate loop concrete: it transforms a Partition into a rotation schedule (\(k\) train/validation index pairs) that \texttt{fit} consumes fold by fold.
-Only after iteration converges does the model proceed to terminal assessment on held-out test data, producing evidence that cannot be revisited.
+The primitives connect through a typed directed acyclic graph (Figure 1): DataFrame splits into train/valid/test partitions; \texttt{cv} produces a rotation schedule (\(k\) train/validation index pairs) consumed fold-by-fold by \texttt{fit}; iteration converges to terminal \texttt{assess} on held-out test data.
+Stacking strategies (Appendix, footnote ‡) introduce a controlled re-entry: out-of-fold predictions reshape to a DataFrame for a second \texttt{fit}.
+The strategy orchestration remains acyclic when unrolled into its own DAG; Figure 1 abstracts this path out.